centreon/centreon-documentation/en/monitoring/discovery/hosts-discovery.md

 In this step, *mappers* can be added or rearranged to match needs.
 See the [How to use the *mappers*](#how-to-use-the-mappers) chapter to know more.

-Realtime simulation on a set of example data gives a preview of what it could look like:
+Realtime simulation on a set of example data gives a preview of what the discovery result could look like:

 ![image](../../assets/monitoring/discovery/host-discovery-wizard-step-4.png)

 The fifth and sixth steps only allow to define manual analysis as update policy and immediate as execution policy.

-There will be more choices in the futur to allow automatic update and cyclic execution.
+There will be more choices in the future to allow automatic update and cyclic execution.

 Click on **FINISH** on the last step to add and schedule the discovery job.